fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Components.md

 Programs using Infusion structure their data, functionality and interaction as various components defined using a common syntax.

 Components are [JavaScript objects that have certain characteristics](../UnderstandingInfusionComponents.md).
-Components can be freely combined together to form new components using the [grades system](../ComponentGrades.md), or organized into relationships with one another via [subcomponents](../SubcomponentDeclaration.md).
+Components can be freely combined together to form new components using the [grades system](../ComponentGrades.md) ("grade" is the term used in Infusion for a sort of blueprint, in this case one that holds a component's default configuration), or organized into relationships with one another via [subcomponents](../SubcomponentDeclaration.md).

- There are three base components to be aware of that any new components you create with Infusion will likely have at their root:
+ There are three base component grades to be aware of that any new components you create with Infusion will likely have at their root:

  * [`fluid.component`](../ComponentConfigurationOptions.md#options-supported-by-all-components-grades), the simplest type with support for events and public function definition (called [invokers](../Invokers.md) in Infusion).
  * [`fluid.modelComponent`](../ComponentConfigurationOptions.md#model-components), which adds support for mutable models, model events, and model state coordination and relay between different components.